MicrosoftDocs/win32-pr.de-de/desktop-src/WMP/player-player-currentitemchange.md

 ## <a name="parameters"></a>Parameter

-Dieses Ereignis weist keine Parameter auf.
+Dieses Ereignis verfügt über keine Parameter.

 ## <a name="return-value"></a>Rückgabewert